linroger/Finance-Notes-and-Marginalia/Financial Engineering/A Practical Guide to Bonds and Swaps.md

 The BPV or DV01 gives us the total or overall risk of the swap, if all yields move together.
 In the real. world all yields never move together.
 Short and long yields will not all move by the same amount, and Treasury yields and swap yields will not always move together (i.e. swap spreads may move).
 In hedging a. swap portfolio against interest rate risk one can think of three types of risk and three "stages" in hedging:.

-1. Hedge outright or parallel risk (risk to a parallel shift in the yield curve) by trading a single Treasury bond.
+[^1]: Hedge outright or parallel risk (risk to a parallel shift in the yield curve) by trading a single Treasury bond.
 The portfolio is still subject to yield curve twist risk and swap spread risk.
-2.Hedge the yield curve (twist) risk by trading a barbell' of Treasuries.
+[^2]: Hedge the yield curve (twist) risk by trading a barbell' of Treasuries.
 The portfolio is still subject to swap spread risk.
-3.Hedge swap spread risk by replacing the Treasuries with on-the-run swaps.
+[^3]: Hedge swap spread risk by replacing the Treasuries with on-the-run swaps.

 The hedging of a swap or swap portfolio is presented in these three stages for two reasons.
 First, it helps to highlight the different types of risk to which a swap or portfolio is subject.
 Second, and more important, a swaps trader will often hedge in these stages because of liquidity and transactions costs.
 Hedging in a single nearby Treasury is easy, cheap, and quick.
 It also hedges much of the risk of the swap.
 After this is accomplished the more detailed hedging can be undertaken with a little more leisure, seeking out good prices to layer on the additional hedges.